elizetavares/elizetavares.github.io/_pages/mentorship.md

 Bird, A., dissertation, committee member, PhD English with a concentration in Renaissance Studies, University of Alabama (in progress)

+Çarkaci, S. E., thesis, committee member, MA English with a concentration in Renaissance Studies (in progress)

+Johnson, A., dissertation, committee member, PhD English with a concentration in Renaissance Studies, University of Alabama (in progress)

 Morris, A., dissertation, committee member, PhD English with a concentration in Renaissance Studies, University of Alabama (in progress)

 Pate, T., dissertation, committee member, PhD English with a concentration in Renaissance Studies, University of Alabama (in progress)

+Clark, A., "Proteantown (full-length play)", MFA Creative Writing, committee member (11 Apr 2023)

+Lilford, C., “‘A sad tale is best for winter’: The Use of Nature and Children in Adaptations of *The Winter’s Tale*,” MA English with a concentration in Renaissance Studies, committee member (2 Mar 2023)

-Stewart, R., thesis, committee member, MA English with a concentration in Renaissance Studies, University of Alabama (in progress)
+Stewart, R., "Women Wards and Enforced Marriage in Thomas Middleton’s *The Phoenix* and Ben Jonson’s *The Magnetic Lady*,” MA English with a concentration in Renaissance Studies, committee member (28 Feb 2023)

 Labe, K., “’How the fishes live in the sea’: Shakespeare’s Daughters and the Market of Romance,” committee member, MA English with a concentration in Renaissance Studies, University of Alabama (8 Mar 2022)